franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- **DO NOW** CHECK WHY THE USERS USERNAME AREN'T GETTING DISPLAYED.
 - **IMPORTANT** ADD TESTS FOR MESSAGE AND USER MODELS (HAS_IMAGE FUNC REWORK [LIKE STATUS HAS_IMAGE REWORK])
 - Modify the messages HTML and style to display the 'read' icon and the hour from the date.
 - Make it so when a message gets updated or deleted, the other user will be able to see the message edition.